Skip to main content

 It can be very frustrating when your cat chooses to ignore their scratcher.
 Instead choosing to scratch rugs, carpets and soft furnishings.

-In the wild, cats keep their claws healthy by scratching at trees and bark.
+In the wild, cats typically keep their claws healthy by scratching at trees and bark.
 If your cat scratcher is wobbly when used or worse falls over; it is likely it won’t be favoured by your feline.

 When cats scratch, they like to lean their entire body weight against the surface.
 This helps them dig their claws in deeper and stretch all their muscles and tendons.